hanna-becker/nd9990-c3-microservices-v1/lesson-4-Kubernetes/README.md

 # Monolith to Microservices at Scale Project

-Find the project code in the 'exercise' directory.
+Find the project code in the 'exercise' directory in the 'lesson-4-Kubernetes' path.

 Find screenshots in the screenshots directory.